The armadillo is a curious creature. It is armored, sleeps about 16 hours a day, and strongly prefers hot weather.

 Best Ways to Get Rid of Armadillos

 Now that you’ve got it, what do you do with it?
 I suggest taking it as far away from you as possible.
 Keep your armadillo in the trap, put it in the car, and get it out of there.
 Be nice, though.
 Drop it off in a place it will like, preferably somewhere with lots of cover near a water source.
 They’re not very territorial, so there shouldn’t be any disputes with other armadillos.
 Also, make sure you’re not giving your troubles to others by dropping it off at someone else’s house.
-There’s a special circle in hell for that.
+That would be a cruel joke to play on someone!

 Keep armadillos out